-Experiential Travel — Exploring a More Enriching Way to Move
+Experiential Travel — Exploring More Enriching Ways to Travel

 Learning how to identify bush tucker and track animals with an Aboriginal guide at Monkey Mia, how to be an elephant-training mahout in the Golden Triangle, and learning about Bedouin culture over glasses of tea with a family in their goat-hair tent at Jordan’s Feynan Eco-Lodge are some of the experiential travel opportunities that have formed our most memorable and meaningful travel experiences of the last few years.

 This isn’t a new way of travel for us.
-We’ve both travelled in engaging and interactive ways with local communities thanks to childhoods that were very different, but were both filled with travel.
+We’ve both travelled in engaging and interactive ways with local communities, thanks to childhoods that were very different, childhoods that were filled with travel.

 What all of these experiences have in common is that we were actively doing things and learning stuff by engaging with locals.
 Rather than just looking at sights, we were interacting with people to learn about their history, country, culture, language, traditions, customs, art and crafts, cuisine, and everyday life.
 And we came away feeling all the more enriched because of those experiences, and so made it a habit to seek them out whenever and wherever we travelled.

-Experiential travel – along with local travel – made our travels all the more meaningful and memorable.
+Experiential travel – along with slow travel and local travel – have made our travels all the more meaningful and memorable.
 Hence our motto, which has become our mission.

-One of the most frustrating aspects of working as guidebook authors has been not having enough time to do more of these things – especially when part of our research for books has been to identify these kinds of experiences, classes, courses and tours – which is why it was essential that experiential travel be one of the major focuses of our Grantourismo Project and of the site into the future.
+One of the most frustrating aspects of working as guidebook authors has been not having enough time to do more of these things – especially when part of our research for books has been to identify these kinds of experiences, classes, courses and tours – which is why experiential travel became one of the major focuses of our Grantourismo Project and will be a focus of the site into the future.